mottaquikarim/pycontent/content/topics/foundations_pandas.md

 A **DataFrame** is a 2-D ndarray that has been streamlined for data processing.
 It's like a more dynamic spreadsheet.
 It accepts many different data types as values, including strings, arrays (lists), dicts, Series, and even other dataframes.
 Most of the time, you'll create a dataframe indirectly in one of two ways.
 First, you could import data from a file or database.
 Alternatively, you could manipulate an existing dataframe and store that new version in its own variable.

-The syntx for creating a dataframe manually is `df = pd.DataFrame(data, index, columns)`.
+The syntax for creating a dataframe manually is `df = pd.DataFrame(data, index, columns)`.
 This is syntactically similar to creating a series, with two notable differences.
 First, there is no `dtype` parameter for a dataframe, since each column could contain data of a different type.
 Second, a series is 1-D, so it only needs an index for axis 0.
 Since a dataframe is 2-D, it includes another parameter called `columns` for labeling axis 1.

 Constructing a DataFrame manually is a little more complex because you have to ensure the values for the rows and columns align correctly.
 The examples below illustrate multiple different ways to create the same dataframe.